Awards are updated regularly and listed by the due date.

 Indspire disburses bursaries and scholarships through its Building Brighter Futures program to Indigenous students who are enrolled in post-secondary programs.
 Since 1985, Indspire has disbursed bursaries and scholarships to First Nation, Inuit, and Métis post-secondary students.
 It is the largest funder for Indigenous education outside of the federal government.

-Husky Energy will provide one award of $5,000, and two awards of $3,500 to Aboriginal students registered at a Canadian university in business or computing science, and interested in the energy sector.
-Recipients will have the opportunity to participate in Husky’s mentorship program
+Husky’s Energy will provide 1 award of $5000, and 2 awards of $3,500 to Aboriginal students registered at a Canadian University in Business’ or Computing Science, and interested in the energy sector.
+Recipients will have the opportunity to participate in Husky’s mentorship program.